Skip to main content

 Vitamin D and Endocrine Function

 Vitamin D, often referred to as the “sunshine vitamin,” functions more like a steroid hormone within the body.
 Its receptors are found in almost every tissue, including the testes, pituitary gland, and hypothalamus.
-Adequate Vitamin D levels are associated with higher total and concentrations.
+Adequate Vitamin D levels are associated with higher total and free testosterone concentrations.

 The mechanisms are thought to involve direct stimulation of testosterone production in Leydig cells and modulation of the HPG axis.
 A deficiency in Vitamin D can therefore contribute to hypogonadal symptoms, even in the absence of primary testicular failure.